-6.1.1 GENERAL REQUIREMENTS
+6.1.1 General requirements.

-All reasonable and practical steps shall be taken to ensure EMC compatibility between the equipment concerned and other radio communication and navigational equipment carried on board in compliance with the relevant requirements of chapters IV and V of the SOLAS Convention.
+6.1.1.1 All reasonable and practical steps shall be taken to ensure EMC compatibility between the equipment concerned and other radio communication and navigational equipment carried on board in compliance with the relevant requirements of Chapters IV and V of SOLAS-74.

-In order to avoid interference the following rules apply:
+In order to avoid interference, the following rules apply: